Outright Odds

 Where did Man City finish in the 2023/24 Premier League season?

-Man City won the Premier League last season, for the fourth campaign in a row.
+Man City won the Premier League last season for the fourth time in a row.

 Who is the Man City manager?

-Pep Guardiola has been Man City manager since 2016, replacing Manuel Pellegrini.
+Pep Guardiola has been Man City’s manager since replacing Manuel Pellegrini in 2016.

 Who is the current Man City captain?

-Kyle Walker is Man City captain, heading a group of five “leadership” players.
+Kevin de Bruyne is Man City’s captain following Kyle Walker’s loan move to AC Milan, heading a group of five “leadership” players.

 What is Man City’s best Premier League finish?

-Man City’s title last season was the eighth time they have won the Premier League.
+Man City’s title last season marked the eighth time they have won the Premier League.

 How do Squawka player ratings work?*